Fountaincoder/singularity1/main.md

-- To pave the way for the integration of this work into a broader probabilistic framework that is amenable for integration into a declarative AGI pipeline such as that provided by the Metta language.
+- To pave the way for the integration of this work into a broader probabilistic framework that is amenable for integration into a declarative AGI pipeline such as that provided by the MeTTa language.

 # Racelogic {#race}